IsNemoEqualTrue/blazor-notification-db-record-change/README.md

 Based on the observer design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 ## Database table
+Table for which I want to receive notifications every time its content changes:

 ```SQL
 CREATE TABLE [dbo].[WeatherForecasts](